Adolf Leschnitzer

-Adolf Leschnitzer (3 February 1899 - 24 July 1980) was a German-American writer-researcher, historian and teacher, specialising in Jewish and German studies.
+Adolf Leschnitzer (3 February 1899 – 24 July 1980) was a German-American writer-researcher, historian and teacher, specialising in Jewish and German studies.

 Biography

 Adolf Friedrich Leschnitzer was born in Posen (as Poznań was known) before 1945).
 He was born into a Jewish merchant family of Polish provenance.
 Oscar Leschnitzer (1864–1934), his father, was a pharmacist who moved with his family to Berlin in 1910.
 Adolf attended the Frederick William Gymnasium (secondary school) in Posen and, then, after the family moved, the Empress Augusta Gymnasium (secondary school) in Berlin-Charlottenburg.
 He graduated from the school "cum laude" in 1917.
 However, the war was raging, and he was now conscripted into the army, serving till 1918.

 Between 1918 and 1923 he studied Germanistics, History, Philosophy and Pedagogy at Berlin and Heidelberg.
-It was from Heidelberg University that in 1923 he received his doctorate, with a dissertation on Medieval love songs ("Untersuchungen über das Hohelied in Minneliedern").
+It was from Heidelberg University that in 1923 he received his doctorate, with a dissertation on Medieval interpretation of the Song of Songs ("Untersuchungen über das Hohelied in Minneliedern").
 In or before 1926 he passed Levels I and II of the National professional exams for work in teaching.
 He had by then embarked on a career as a secondary school teacher of German and History in Berlin.
 He qualified as a "student assessor" (examiner) in 1927.
 Leschnitzer gained further promotions as he taught at a succession of Berlin secondary schools till 1933.
 During this period he was also involved in teacher training acted as a consultant in respect of the teaching of German literary history.

 After several years during which politics had become ever more polarised and parliament gridlocked, the National Socialists took power in January 1933 and lost little time in transforming Germany into a one-party dictatorship.
 Public antisemitism, till now chiefly apparent through a succession of populist political slogans, now became a key underpinning of government policy.
 The so-called Law for the Restoration of the Professional Civil Service ("Gesetz zur Wiederherstellung des Berufsbeamtentums") passed in April 1933 provided expressly for the immediate dismissal of "non-Aryans" from a wide range of public-sector jobs.
 Adolf Leschnitzer was dismissed from his Berlin teaching post during 1933.

 That same year he accepted an invitation from Leo Baeck, president of the "Reichsvertretung der Deutschen Juden" (loosely, "National representation of German Jews"), to work as an organiser of Jewish education.
 He was given charge of the schools department.
 This meant he was responsible for the education of approximately 38,000 school children in 130 schools.
 Critical decisions in respect of languages and education had to be addressed in the teaching schedules.
 He also found himself at the centre of heated debates on religious instruction, arbitrating between Liberal and Orthodox priorities.
 Between 1934 and November 1938 Leschnitzer published 29 text booklets for the Jewish schools.
 He himself authored booklet 10: "Das Judentum im Weltbild des Mittelalters" ("Judaism in the late medieval context"), published in 1935.